Best Dogs for Kids and Cats

 Not every family home needs the same kind of dog.

 Some families want a larger dog that can handle active children and still settle around the cat.
 Others want a smaller companion that feels gentler and easier to manage.
 Some need lower energy.
-Others need more playfulness.
+Others want more playfulness.
 Some homes are loud and busy.
 Others are much calmer.

-The best fit depends on your family’s routine, your children’s ages, your cat’s temperament, and how much structure you can provide.
+The best fit depends on your family’s routine, your children’s ages, your cat’s temperament, and how much structure you can realistically provide.

 👉 Adjust your preferences and see your best matches.